“Is he awake?” McNaught asked.

 I met his gaze and thought about it for a moment.
 “Because he didn’t think John would do anything to free her.”
 Like so many others, he knew John only on a surface level, despite the fact that he had served him for years.
 He saw what John wanted him to see: a cold-hearted, selfish, ruthless duke.
 He didn’t realize that John’s pride was the biggest reason he would intervene on his sister’s behalf.
 That by taking her, they had proven that John was vulnerable, that he couldn’t protect the people he thought of as his people.
 John would do everything in his power to get her back just to reassert his control.

 “Correct,” McNaught said.
-“When the valet realized how far the people would go that he was being blackmailed by, he could no longer remain silent.”
+“When the valet realized how far the people who were blackmailing him would go, he could no longer remain silent.”

 “You didn’t torture him, did you?”